 Today’s show will demonstrate how to improve the efficiency of a sales team by getting new hires productive quickly.
 Dave begins the interview by providing three key steps to fill open sales positions, and shrink the time from open position to day one.
 The rest of the interview is focused on quickly moving from day one to productivity.
-To help you follow along, download our 10th annual workbook, How to Make Your Number in 2017 and turn to sourcing and onboarding on pages 290 – 292.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Dave Wirta, the Chief Revenue Officer of Greenway Health with 1,800 employees.
 Supporting 75,000 providers and 8,000 individual practices, Greenway Health is helping to transform how healthcare is delivered by providing technology solutions.
 Greenway helps physicians and staff focus on delivering healthcare to their patients and not worry about technology and the business side of the equation.
 Listen as Dave helps his peers by demonstrating how to improve the efficiency of a sales team by getting new hires productive quickly.